 If, we are willing to learn from our “infamous” heritage of Sunday, 7:55 A.M., December 7, 1941, Pearl Harbor, Hawaii as we have been willing to be victimized by it, we would see that freedom is never, ever free.
 On every page of American history is moving evidence.
 The price has never been as high as it has been during our own very immediate past.
 We must never, ever forget but always remember that on Tuesday, 8:46 A.M., September 11, 2001, in the United States of America a line was drawn from New York City to Washington D.C. thru Shanksville, Pennsylvania.
 The globe is now and forevermore divided into those who advocate American democracy and those who oppose it.
 Free society begins by affirming individual differences and by safeguarding each person’s right to think, feel, read, write, vote and worship or not as their conscience dictates.
 If, when we speak of equality, we mean this basic freedom of equal protection, representation, justice and opportunity for all, then we are free to be equal.
 But, if what we have in mind is a vision of restrictive, exclusive regulatory sameness, we are fostering an idea of a totally exclusionary character.
 A free, victorious and noble society actualizes inclusive equality through diversity, and its unity is created and asserted by unity among its diversity.

-We may differ in our beliefs or opinions, but all honorable citizens everywhere now know that there are madmen wanting to tell us what to think, feel, read, say and do who have to be stopped regardless of our cost.
+We may differ in our beliefs or opinions, but all honorable citizens everywhere now know that there are madmen and women wanting to tell us what to think, feel, read, say and do who have to be stopped regardless of our cost.
 We all were inspired when former President John F. Kennedy, in his 1960 inaugural address, committed us to continue the payments, no matter how great.
 “Let every nation know, whether it wishes us ill or well”, he said, “we shall pay any price, bear any burden, meet any hardship, support any friend, oppose any foe to assure the survival and success of liberty”.
 Freedom, justice and equal opportunity are expensive and more precious than life itself.
-Remember – protective freedom, peace and due process have been achieved at the price of heroic sacrifice and our inalienable rights are founded upon our equal duties and responsibilities.
+Remember – protective freedom, peace and due process have been achieved at the price of heroic commitment, sacrifice and our inalienable rights are founded upon our equal duties and responsibilities.